 When you look at the issues in aggregate, the picture becomes clear.
 Even the agencies that I’ve worked with share many of the same challenges – no time, limited resources, inadequate tools, no content, too many misses.
 As a business owner, you have to drive cash flow and growth, and many think those conflict.
 You want to see the results of your investment right away.
 I get it.
 I’ve lived it.
 I’ve answered to the CEO and CFO every day.
 My advice, it doesn’t have to be one or the other.

 Approach your agency as your #1 client.
 If YOU can’t, hire someone from the outside who can.
 Determine (not guess) what your most desired and respected offerings are to your target prospects.
 Optimize the agency brand to be competitive with your target prospects.
 Model and identify only those prospects that best fit your service offering.
-And finally deploy a sensible, systematic marketing program so that the right prospects know you and have an interest in your services when their time comes to close!
+And finally deploy a sensible, systematic marketing program so that the right prospects know you and are interested in your services when their time comes to close!
 Be relentless about saying NO to the rest!

 Does fixing these problems sound too hard?
 What is easy is to calculate a 10% increase in new business or 15% or 25%.
 Do the math and see if making new business your best client will pay off for you.
-Of course, if we were talking baseball, Outfielder Ty Cobb has the highest batting average in MLB history at .366 over 24 seasons, a win rate of 36%.
-In 2015, Miguel Cabrera had the highest season average at .338, a 34% win rate earning $22 million dollars and an even bigger contract for the next eight years.
+Of course, if we talked baseball, Outfielder Ty Cobb has the highest batting average in MLB history at .366 over 24 seasons, a win rate of 36%.
+In 2015, Miguel Cabrera had the highest season average at .338, a 34% win rate earning $22 million and an even bigger contract for the next eight years.
 What would a modest 10% increase in your batting average net for you?

 Download the full survey here. #LetsGrow!